ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.ems-esp/README.md

 * new file location for km200.csv file -- breaking change
 * old file location for km200.csv file(s) will be deleted by adapter
 * new content for selection of database within parameters tab - adpters tries to convert, but please check.

-### 4.0.1 (2024-05-31)
-* jsonConfig optimization for tablets and medium resolution screens

-### 4.0.0 (2024-05-30)
-* support different ems-esp bus id's for own states polled
-* now with jsonConfig for adapter config
-* rework enum attributes for room and function for all adapter states created
-* admin adapter version >= 6.13.16 required - nicer layout with admin version >= 6.17.13

 ## License
 MIT License